- Academic English Studies (ESL)

 4 courses per semester/16 credits

-Offered over the course of the semester in Athens and on Lesbos the course provides insight into important contemporary social, cultural, political, economic, and demographic issues in Greece.
+Offered over the course of the semester in Athens and on Lesvos, this course provides insight into important contemporary social, cultural, political, economic, and demographic issues in Greece.

-CLAS 252: Aegean and Ancient Greek Art and Archaeology
+CLAS 252: Art and Archaeology of the Aegean (4 Credits)

 As an augment to the Lewis & Clark Classics Major and Minor, the program provides students with the opportunity to experience the ancient Mediterranean world in ways on-campus faculty and programming cannot offer.
 A course on archaeology ensures student exposure to one of the key dimensions of Classical Studies; the course on the Byzantine world brings students into contact with a part of the ancient world left uncovered in the on-campus curriculum, yet an integral part of a broad Classical Studies program; the Greek drama course immerses students in one of the central “practices” of Classical antiquity; and the general culture course places the historical content of the program in its contemporary context.